minimo-io/betizen-ssg/README.md

 ### v2

+- Create a pill for all listed casinos with Paid reviews (extreme transparency)
 - Bonus at the bonus page should be of our top/paid partners only.
 - Content: National Casino is setup as an Argentinian casino but it works great for Brazil (it seems)
 - Blog articles have their date in english.
 Eg. June 14, 2018